Eisha021/PolymerCycle_AI/README.md

 ---

 ## 📜 Important Note
-This project is released for educational and research demonstration purposes.
+This project is released for educational purposes.